NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

     `summarise()` has grouped output by 'year', 'region_name', 'locality'.
 You can override using the `.groups` argument.

-And create a basic plot of the total number of species found, divided by habitat type, region, and year.
+We then create a basic plot of the total number of species found, divided by habitat type, region, and year.
 Note that we only export species names with identification confidence = “HIGH” to GBIF.
 See the reports for documentation of identification classifications.

 ``` r
 ggplot(aes(y = no_spec,